NangoHQ/nango/README.md

 ## Getting started

+Pizzly needs to be deployed on your servers (or your local machine) to get started with.
+Have a look to the [Wiki](./wiki) to learn more about how to use it or follow this quick guide that gives a great overview:

-1. First, deploy your instance of Pizzly to Heroku using the button below (you can install it anywhere even locally, but for this getting started we gonna use Heroku)
+1. First, deploy your instance of Pizzly to Heroku using the button below (you can install it anywhere even locally, but for this getting started we gonna use Heroku):

    <a href="https://heroku.com/deploy?template=https://github.com/Bearer/Pizzly" rel="nofollow"><img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy to Heroku" height="40"></a>

 2. Once deployed, open your Heroku app.
 You will land on Pizzly's dashboard.
 3. Click on "Open Dashboard" and select the API you want to integrate with.
-4. Now, configure the API by entering your credentials and scopes where prompted.
+4. Now, configure the API by entering your credentials and scopes.
+That's all it takes to configure a new API.
 5. To connect a user to this API, _in your frontend_, use the code below:

    ```js